Learning One Representation to Optimize All Rewards: Extended Results: Approximate Solutions and General Goals

-In continuous spaces, Theorems~\ref{thm:main} and \ref{thm:main2} are somewhat spurious: the equality $\transp{F}B=m$ will never hold exactly with finite representation dimension $d$.
+In continuous spaces, Theorems~\ref{thm:main} and \ref{thm:main2} are somewhat spurious: the equality $\transp{F}B=m$ that defines FB representations will never hold exactly with finite representation dimension $d$.
 Instead, $\transp{F}B$ will only be a rank-$d$ approximation of $m$.
 Even in finite spaces, since $F$ and $B$ are learned by a neural network, we can only expect that $\transp{F}B\approx m$ in general.

-We now prove that approximate solutions still provide approximately optimal policies.
-We start with the error from learning $F$ and $B$ in the unsupervised learning phase.
-Then we turn to the error from estimating $z_R$ in the reward estimation phase (in case the reward is not known explicitly).
+Therefore, we provide results that extend Theorems~\ref{thm:main} and \ref{thm:main2} to approximate training and approximate FB representations.

-We provide this result for different notions of approximate solutions for $F$ and $B$: first, in sup norm over $(s,a)$ but in expectation over $(s',a')$ (so that a perfect model of the world is not necessary); second, for the weak topology on measures (this is the most relevant in continuous spaces: for instance, a Dirac measure can be approached by a continuous model in the weak topology).
+Optimality gaps are directly controlled by the error $m^\pi-\transp{F}B$ on the solution $\transp{F}B$.
+We provide this result for different notions of approximations between $m^\pi$ and $\transp{F}B$.
+First, in sup norm over $(s,a)$ but in expectation over $(s',a')$ (so that a perfect model of the successor states $(s',a')$ of each $(s,a)$ is not necessary, only an average model).
+Second, for the weak topology on measures (this is the most relevant in continuous spaces: for instance, a Dirac measure can be approached by a continuous model in the weak topology).
+Finally, we provide pointwise estimates instead of only norms: for any reward, we show that the optimality gaps at each state can be bounded by an explicit matrix product directly involving the FB error matrix $m^{\pi}-\transp{F}B$ (Theorem~\ref{thm:pointwiseapprox}).

 $F$ and $B$ are trained such that $\transp{F(s,a,z)}B(s',a')$ approximates the successor state density $m^{\pi_{z}}(s,a,s',a')$.
 In the simplest case, we prove that if for some reward $R$,

 for every $(s,a)$, then the optimality gap of policy $\pi_{z_R}$ is at most $(3\eps/(1-\gamma))\sup\abs{R}$ for that reward (Theorem~\ref{thm:approx}, first case).